krishankumar63/rate-limiter-service/README.md

 ## 📌 What This Project Is

-Most college projects show basic CRUD.
-This project demonstrates something interviewers actually care about — **how do you protect a backend system at scale?**
+This project demonstrates how do you protect a backend system at scale?**

 This is a complete **e-commerce backend API** (orders, products, auth) with rate limiting as its core infrastructure layer.
 The rate limiter is built the way it's done in real production systems — not inside controllers, but as a **servlet filter that intercepts every request** before any business logic runs.